NYCPlanning/labs-geosearch-pad-normalize/README.md

 # Deploy
 To "deploy" data as the source for the geosearch importer, run `npm run deploy`.
 You must have s3cmd configured as it will run that command to upload output files.
 To setup for Digital Ocean spaces, see: https://www.digitalocean.com/community/tutorials/how-to-configure-s3cmd-2-x-to-manage-digitalocean-spaces.

+For a new version of pad, two references to files need to be updated.
+In `download_data` ensure that the download link points to the latest PAD version (17D, 18A, etc) and `load_data` make sure the path to the street name dictionary (snd17Dcow.txt, snd18Acow.txt, etc) reflects the current release.